Have Ladbrokes closed your account or stake limited you? Don’t be shocked, it’s a lot more common than you think.

 What Can You Do About Ladbrokes Restricting Your Account?

 Account restrictions are covered in the small print of Ladbrokes terms and conditions.
 There’s very little you can do about the account restriction itself.
-However, if they are refusing payout I would suggest following the steps later on in this article.
+However, if they refuse payout, I would suggest following the steps later in this article.

 In the past, I’ve seen other people suggesting multi-accounting.
 However, I wouldn’t recommend that as it’s a legal grey area.
 Your best option if you wish to continue betting is to get an Exchange account.